paperless-ngx/paperless-ngx/README.md

 	* Configure multiple accounts and filters for each account.
 	* When adding documents from mail, paperless can move these mail to a new folder, mark them as read, flag them as important or delete them.
 * Machine learning powered document matching.
-	* Paperless learns from your documents and will be able to automatically assign tags, correspondents and types to documents once you've stored a few documents in paperless.
+	* Paperless-ngx learns from your documents and will be able to automatically assign tags, correspondents and types to documents once you've stored a few documents in paperless.
 * Optimized for multi core systems: Paperless-ng consumes multiple documents in parallel.
 * The integrated sanity checker makes sure that your document archive is in good health.
 * [More screenshots are available in the documentation](https://paperless-ngx.readthedocs.io/en/latest/screenshots.html).